osg-htc/operations/docs/SLA/event.md

 ## Responsibilities

-   * A RabbitMQ message will be run by IU-OPS and accessible to registered users of the service.
+   * A RabbitMQ service will be run by IU-OPS and made accessible to registered users.
    * Users of the service are responsible for backup of any data transferred by the system.
+   * Individual users agree to use the system in such a way as to allow reasonable access to others.
+   * IU-OPS reserves the right to impose access limits without notice as required to allow reasonable access.
+   * IU-OPS will coordinate with user groups during maintenace if so requested by the group.
+It is the responsibilty of the group to have a representitive available if coordination is requested.

 ## Service Measuring and Reporting
 The GOC will provide the customer with the following reports in the intervals indicated (monthly, quarterly, semi-annually, or annually):